 In short, you should use a GraphQL client for tasks that are repetitive and agnostic to the app you’re building.
 For example, being able to send queries and mutations without having to worry about lower-level networking details or maintaining a local cache.
 This is functionality that you’ll want in any frontend application that’s talking to a GraphQL server - why build it yourself if you can use one of the amazing GraphQL clients out there?

-There are a few GraphQL client libraries available.
+There are a few GraphQL client libraries available, that all give you varying degrees of control over ongoing GraphQL operations and come with various different benefits and drawbacks.
 For very simple use cases (such as writing scripts),

 The most common question heard from people that are getting started with GraphQL on the frontend is which GraphQL client they should use.
 We’ll try to provide a few hints that’ll help you decide which of these clients is the right one for your next project!